 While I can’t answer #1 for you, I can certainly help with #2.
 I offer complimentary 30-minute consultation sessions so that you can meet me, get to know more about the work I do and see if I am a good fit for you.

 My fee is $160 per 50-55 minute therapy session, and $240 per 80-85 minute therapy session.
-The fee is the same regardless of who is in the therapy session (couple, family, etc.), and the session lasts 50-55 minutes.
+The fee is the same regardless of who is in the therapy session (couple, family, etc.).

 I know that the therapy process does include a financial investment, and at the same time, I wouldn’t want this process to add undue stress to your life.
 Please let me know if the cost of therapy poses a hindrance for you to work with me.

 Since I am an out-of-network provider, I do not take any insurance.
 However, there are some insurance providers and plans that do cover a portion of the cost for mental health services, including therapy.